sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

  - Improves greatly the loose decoupling of the diferent software parts.
  - It makes the code easier to read and to understand.

+An advantage in modular programming is modular debugging, so in a system with a modular design, is easy to discard modules that may cause a but or failure, and then focus the efforts in list of the modules that can be the root-cause of given behavior.
+Also there is the advantage of modular testing, modular routines and suits of test can be developed to easily identify problems.

 tools for modular design: